chezou/tabula-py/README.md

 [![Build Status](https://travis-ci.org/chezou/tabula-py.svg?branch=master)](https://travis-ci.org/chezou/tabula-py)

 `tabula-py` is a simple Python wrapper of [tabula-java](https://github.com/tabulapdf/tabula-java), which can read table of PDF.
-You can read tables from PDF and convert into pandas's DataFrame.
+You can read tables from PDF and convert into pandas's DataFrame. tabula-py also enables you to convert a PDF file into CSV/TSV/JSON file.

 ![](http://i.imgur.com/ODM8hst.jpg)